 Mediation is Not Optional When the State Board of Workers’ Compensation Orders You to Attend

 If you are ordered by the Georgia State Board of Workers’ Compensation to attend mediation, then you are required to do so.
 You are not required to reach an agreement, though.
 If you are not satisfied with the options that you are presented with during mediation, then you can still opt to resolve the dispute in a workers’ compensation hearing.
 You should see mediation as your opportunity to discuss the problem, your concerns, and what you want to come of the meeting.
 The mediator will not force you to agree to anything, and they will not try to make any decisions for you.
 Rather, they will offer up possible solutions, listen to both sides, and help you come to a mutually beneficial agreement, if possible.
-It is a good idea to have your attorney present for this meeting, so if you don’t already have one, contact the Bader Law Firm to find out how we can help you through the process.
+It is a good idea to have your attorney present for this meeting, so if you don’t already have one, contact Bader Scott Injury Lawyers to find out how we can help you through the process.

 Confidentiality: What Happens in Mediation Stays in Mediation